ispras/natch/3_quickstart.md

 Python interpreters have been found                               :     OK Added python interpreters                                         :     46 Added debugging information for python interpreters               :     46

 Kernel statistics:
+WARNING: Java symbols have been found                             :     NO

+Kernel statistics:
 Kernel symbols have been found                                    :     OK